Against All: Plot

 The lord of Rožmberk marches against the weakened Tábor with his army supported by the troops of the Austrian Duke Albrecht.
 In Rožmberk's army there is also novice Marta, the Provost and sacristan of Louňovice.
 The camp is besieged and barely resists the odds. Žižka sends cavalry from Prague to the aid of the besieged Tábor.
 With an unexpected attack, the Hussites manage to defeat the besiegers and save Tábor.
 AProvost and Sacristan of Louňovice are captured and executed by Hussites.
 Novice Marta and her maid are saved from death by young Ondřej of Hvozdno.

 After the primary danger has been extinguished, there is a definitive split in Tábor.
 Radicals led by Kániš leave the city for the foothills of the conquered Příběnice castle.
 Zdena and Jan Bydlinský also leave together as they fall in love.
 In Příběnice, Kániš seduces his listeners, and these fanatics burn the Zeman's daughter Zdena and Kániš's son Bydlinský alive.
 Not even Ctibor can save his daughter.

 In the finale of the entire film, Prague, where Hussites have already arrived, is preparing for an attack by the Crusader troops, who are besieging the capital from three sides.
 The only supply route to Prague is the path from Poříčská brána, which leads around Vítkov Hill. Žižka therefore fortifies this strategic point with very small group.
-Larrge crusader army attacks Vítkov Hill. Žižka's group defends it but is vastly outnumbered.
+Large crusader army attacks Vítkov Hill. Žižka's group defends it but is vastly outnumbered.
 Crusaders are eventually defeated when reinforcements from Prague arrive.
 King Sigismund is defeated and the crusade falls apart.
 The Hussites celebrate this great victory at the end of film.

 Production

-The film Against All was shot in 1956 in studios in Barrandov.
+The film was shot in 1956 in studios in Barrandov.
 Exteriors were shot in Radotín.
 Historians Jan Durdík and Eduard Wagner participated in the production as historical and military advisors.
 The music was conducted by Jiří Srnka and arranged by the Film Symphony Orchestra and Aus-Vít Nejedlý Choir conducted by František Belfín.
 Jiří Trnka also participated in the film as head of the costume section.
 Filming took place with the participation of units of the Czechoslovak army and clubs of Svazarm, which supplied horses for the filming, and the Institute of Military History.
 The budget of 25 million Czechoslovak crowns made the film Against All the most expensive film in the history of Czechoslovak film at the time.